CPAs answer a host of tax questions every day about tax returns, deductions, personal finances, and more. Here are some of those FAQs and the answers.

 All of these accounts allow you to contribute pretax dollars to invest or hold in cash for saving or for certain expenses.
 As a result, these contributions lower your taxable income and save you money on your tax bill.

-If you have dependents, you may qualify for the child tax credit, a partially refundable credit in 2020 meant to lower the cost of raising a child.
-This credit, worth up to $2,000 for 2020, lowers your tax bill dollar for dollar.
+If you have dependents, you may qualify for the child tax credit, a partially refundable credit in 2022 means to lower the cost of raising a child.
+This credit, worth up to $2,000 for 2022, lowers your tax bill dollar for dollar.

 For your 2021 tax return that you will prepare in 2022, the Child Tax Credit is expanded by the American Rescue Plan raising the per-child credit to $3,600 or $3,000 depending on the age of your child.
 The credit is also fully refundable for 2021.
 To get money into the hands of families faster, the IRS will be sending out advance payments of the 2021 Child Tax Credit beginning in July of 2021.
 For updates and more information, please visit our 2021 Child Tax Credit blog post.

 2. What kind of deductions do I qualify for?